guidanoli/cartesi-blobs/README.md

 > [!NOTE]
 > In the reference implementation of the Cartesi node, it is not yet defined how GIO request will be configured by the node runner.
-> In our demo, we've hard-coded the handling of GIO requests with domain 4844 into the Nonodo development node.
+> In our demo, we've hard-coded the handling of GIO requests with domain 4844 into the NoNodo development node.

 Now, here comes a great question: how to obtain a blob from its versioned hash?
 It's clear that we cannot brute force this operation, because there is a robust cryptographic hash function at play, namely SHA-256.